Katwal-77/Nummerical_Prooject_4/final_least_squares_report.md

 ---

-*This report was prepared by Prem Bahadur Katuwal for the PhD-level Numerical Analysis course.
+*This report was prepared by Prem Bahadur Katuwal for the PHD-level Project Numerical Analysis course.
 All diagrams were created using Python with matplotlib and numpy libraries.*